ingcloud-fr/cks-labs/cks/ADV-Fix_kube_bench_failures/SOLUTION.md

 [INFO] 4 Worker Node Security Configuration
 [INFO] 4.2 Kubelet
-[FAIL] 4.2.1 Ensure that the --anonymous-auth argument is set to false (Automated) [FAIL] 4.2.2 Ensure that the --authorization-mode argument is not set to AlwaysAllow (Automated) [PASS] 4.2.11 Verify that the RotateKubeletServerCertificate argument is set to true (Manual)
+[PASS] 4.2.1 Ensure that the --anonymous-auth argument is set to false (Automated) [PASS] 4.2.2 Ensure that the --authorization-mode argument is not set to AlwaysAllow (Automated) [PASS] 4.2.11 Verify that the RotateKubeletServerCertificate argument is set to true (Manual)

 == Summary node ==
-1 checks PASS
+3 checks PASS
-2 checks FAIL
+0 checks FAIL
 0 checks WARN
 0 checks INFO